Immunisations - Children

 Contact information

-Please contact the team for the borough in which your child attends school.
-This means the team will be best placed to help you with your enquiry.
+Please contact the team for the borough in which your child attends school (please see details on the right).
+This team will be best placed to help you with your enquiry.

 Alternatively, to book a catch-up appointment for your child, please contact: